john-science/john-science.github.io/_drafts/2018-09-30-git-cleanup.md

 ---
 layout: post
 title: "Cleaning Up Your Old Git Repos"
-tags: [Software, Git, Linux]
+tags: [Git, Software, Linux]
 summary: A couple of useful tools for doing the Spring Cleaning on your old Git repos.
 ---
 {% include JB/setup %}

 Whether you're maintaining a long-running project or have just jumped on board a new one, you will occassionally want to do some Spring Cleaning of your Git repos.
-Below are a couple of scripts I use to find the weak spots in my repos.
+Below are a couple of scripts I use to find the weak spots in repos.

 ### Which files haven't been edited in years?

-Below is a shell script to find the files in your repo which haven't been edited in a long time.
-Some of these will just be static resources that don't matter, but I find this script frequently turns up unused and outdated code in repos that need some TLC.
+Below is a shell script to find the files in a repo that haven't been edited in a long time.
+Some of these will just be static resources that don't matter, sure.
+But I frequently turn up unused and outdated code this way, particularly in repos needing some TLC.

 (If you aren't running Linux / Bash, the Git commands in this script will still work fine.)